openedx/paragon/src/Table/README.md

 ### `tableSortable` (boolean; optional)
 Specifies whether the table is sortable.
 This setting supercedes column-level sortability, so if it is `false`, no sortable components will be rendered.

+### `sortButtonsScreenReaderText` (object; conditionally required)
+Specifies the screen reader only text that accompanies the sort buttons for sortable columns.
+It takes the form of an object containing the following keys:

+1. `asc`: (string) specifies the screen reader only text for sort buttons in the ascending state.
+2. `desc`: (string) specifies the screen reader only text for sort buttons in the descending state.
+3. `defaultText`: (string) specifies the screen reader only text for sort buttons that are not engaged.

+It is only required if `tableSortable` is set to `true`.